vladdoroniuk/data-structures-and-algorithms/README.md

-# Data Structures and Algorithms in TypeScript
+# Data Structures and Algorithms in Go

-The repository contains my own implementations of various data structures and algorithms (DSA) in [TypeScript](https://github.com/microsoft/TypeScript).
+The repository contains my own implementations of various data structures and algorithms (DSA) in [Go](https://go.dev).

 ## Overview